flutter/website/src/docs/resources/bootstrap-into-dart.md

   [File class]({{site.api}}/flutter/dart-io/File-class.html)
   uses Streams to read bytes from a file.

-Want to learn more and maybe contribute?
+Want to learn more and perhaps contribute?
 Check out the [Dart community]({{site.dart-site}}/community).